 Please see below an overview of the respective amendments.

 The previous provisions of the Labour Code of Ukraine did not clearly differentiate between homeworking and remote work.
 The amendments cure this flaw and legally distinguish these two separate modes of work.

-Homeworking is understood as work performed by an employee at his or her home or another fixed or defined place outside the employer’s office (premises) and with assigned tools or equipment.
-The employee cannot change the fixed workplace and move to work to another place without the employer’s prior consent.
-The employer can decide on its own how to assign work tasks to employees, monitor their progress and ensure proper recording of performed work.
+Homeworking is understood as work performed by an employee in his or her home or other fixed or defined place outside the employer’s office (premises) and with assigned tools or equipment.
+The employee cannot change the fixed workplace and move to work to in another place without the employer’s prior consent.
+The employer can decide on its own how to assign work tasks to employees, monitor their progress and ensure proper recording of performing work.